 - 1. Wet both sides of lint screen with hot water. - 2.
 Wet a nylon brush with hot water and liquid detergent; scrub lint screen with the brush to remove residue buildup.

-4. Thoroughly dry lint screen with a clean towel; replace in dryer.
+- 3. Rinse screen with hot water. - 4.
+Thoroughly dry lint screen with a clean towel; replace in dryer.